 As such, China stands unique amongst other nations in its ambition for a greener future powered by EVs' mass-scale adoption.

 The USA is the second producer of EVs in 2023, with estimates of up to 5 million vehicles produced that year.
-Germany manufactured more than 1.6 million electric vehicles.
+Germany manufactured more than 1.6 million battery-powered vehicles.
 Japan sold 1.5 million, and France reached one million EVs in annual sales.

 The US leads the pack regarding charging infrastructure, with around 100,000 public charging stations installed nationwide.